-- For the league tables measuring financing for all fossil fuels, fossil fuel expanders, and methane gas import/export, transactions were adjusted based on each company's overall fossil fuel-based revenue, assets, or income.
-If such data was unavailable, researchers used capital expenditures, operating expenses, or other metrics if appropriate for the company type.
-193 - For the tar sands, arctic, ultra-deepwater, and fracking league tables, transactions were weighted by the percentage of each company's total production in each sector according to the Global Oil and Gas Exit List (GOGEL), multiplied by the fossil fueladjusted league credit. - For the coal power and gas power league tables, transactions were adjusted based on a company's share of power production in coal as listed on the Global Coal Exit List (GCEL), or in fossil fuels as listed on the GOGEL, respectively.
-In cases where this power production value was unknown, the fossil fuel share of revenue was used as a stand-in. - For the metallurgical coal and Amazon league tables, transactions were adjusted based on the proportion of business done in those specific sectors.
+- >> For the metallurgical coal and Amazon league tables, transactions were adjusted based on the proportion of business done in those specific sectors.
 Metallurgical coal adjusters were based on revenue, assets, or income.
 Research on companies operating in the Amazon was conducted by Stand.earth Research Group, which developed the adjusters.
-Ompanies with a direct relationship to the region include block operators and state-run oil companies; they were either assigned a 100% direct relationship or given a proportion based on the capital expenditures, operating costs, and production costs associated with Amazon oil and gas projects.
+Companies with a direct relationship to the region include block operators and state-run oil companies; they were either assigned a 100% direct relationship or given a proportion based on the capital expenditures, operating costs, and production costs associated with Amazon oil and gas projects.
 To qualify as 100% direct, a company must have the majority of its oil and gas projects and all of its major producing blocks in the Amazon. - In some cases where researchers could not find a known adjuster value for a given company, an average value for companies in that industry category was applied.
-In cases of diversified companies where no financial reporting was available and an average industry category value was deemed inappropriate, researchers applied a conservative generic adjuster of 5% when the company was listed as an expansionist on GOGEL or GCEL. - For a detailed description of the methodology used to derive these adjusters, please refer to the methodology FAQ at: BankingonClimateChaos.org/methodology2024.
+In cases of diversified companies where no financial reporting was available and an average industry category value was deemed inappropriate, researchers applied a conservative generic adjuster of 5% when the company was listed as an expansionist on GOGEL or GCEL.